Sinan-Wang/part_of_thesis/README.md

 **2nd Examiner:** Prof. Dr. Benjamin Fabian

-The GitHub repository contains the partial experimental part of the thesis due to confidential reasons.
+The GitHub repository contains the partial code of the thesis due to confidential reasons.